simonsobs/so3g/docs/maintenance_notes.rst

 - You have to be working in a build directory that is within the cloned repo, on master branch, with the up-to-date so3g installed.

+  - The repo should be clean, because commands like ``git checkout`` and ``git merge`` will be run on this tree, and those aren't guaranteed to work if there are local modifications.
+  - The installed version of so3g must be available (in the Python search path) because the code will ```import so3g``` in order to find and extract the docstrings.

 - From that build directory, run "make prep-readthedocs".
 The following will (should) happen: